espressif/esp-adf/examples/player/pipeline_play_mp3_with_dac_or_pwm/README.md

 ### Configuration

-The default development board selected for this example is `ESP32-Lyrat V4.3`, and the default music output mode is I2S-DAC, it can be set to PWM mode output in `menuconfig`.
+The default development board selected for this example is `ESP32-Lyrat V4.3`.

 ```c
 menuconfig > Example Configuration > Select play mp3 output > Enable PWM output
 ```

-Only after the PWM output is enabled can the PWM output pins be configured.
 This example selects the two exposed pins `I2C_SCK` and `I2C_SDA` on the `ESP32-Lyrat V4.3` development board to output the PWM waveform.

 ```c